yuriygdv/Getting-and-Cleaning-Data-Course-Project/README.md

 **STEP 1**
-After loading the necessary packages and setting the working directory, I read-in and merge the training and test sets to create one data set called *merged_data*:
+After loading the necessary packages and setting the working directory with the data set, I read-in and merge the training and test sets to create one data set called *merged_data*:

 ```{r}
 test_data <- read.table("./UCI HAR Dataset/test/X_test.txt", stringsAsFactors = FALSE)